-- Annual dues can be paid online or mailed to Broads' Headquarters. - Joyce (Membership Maven) and Peggy (Operations Manager) process memberships, handle the money, update our membership database, your Broadband membership list (Broadband Google Doc), add new members to your Google Group, prepare 'welcome/renewal' thank you letters, and send a welcome newsletter and brochure - Membership renewal notices are sent first by email and then by a follow-up letter. - Broadband Leaders are informed of the membership status of your Broadband participants in your Broadband Google Doc - Our goal is to increase membership in each Broadband.
+- Annual dues can be paid online or mailed to Broads' Headquarters. - Broads' national office processes memberships, handles the money, updates our membership database, your Broadband membership list (Broadband Google Doc), adds new members to your Google Group, and prepares new and renewing member thank you letters.
+New members are also sent a welcome newsletter and information about Broadbands. - Membership renewal notices are sent first by email and then by a follow-up letter. - Broadband Leaders are informed of the membership status of your Broadband participants in your Broadband Membership Spreadsheet, a shared Google sheet. - Our goal is to increase membership in each Broadband.
 Please help us update and increase our dues paying members so that we can continue to do our important work.